gdavz/TweenMaxHoverAnimation/README.md

 I also used Luxy.js for the scroll effect.

-You can see more on Luxy.js here:
+You can check out more on Luxy.js here:

 https://min30327.github.io/luxy.js/

-Can check out the full demo here:
+You can view the full demo here:

 https://demo.davisgary.com/hover